BjorenoDegens/BjorenoDegens/README.md

 ### Hi there 👋

 👋 Hi there!
 I'm Bjoreno Degens, a passionate programmer with a focus on backend development and application design.
 My coding journey involves mastery in PHP, SQL, and backend technologies such as Java and C#.
-While I'm well-versed in HTML, CSS (including Bootstrap), and JavaScript for frontend needs, my true excitement lies in building robust databases and crafting innovative server-side solutions. 🚀
+While I'm well-versed in HTML, CSS (including Bootstrap)for frontend needs. 🚀

 🌐 Check out my projects below and explore the code that powers them.
 Always open to collaboration and learning from the vast GitHub community.
 Let's code something amazing together! 💻